patters-match/pceadvance/README.md

 This is an NEC PC Engine / TurboGrafx-16 emulator by FluBBa for the Gameboy Advance with support for PC Engine CD-ROM², rescued from the [Web Archive](https://web.archive.org/web/20150430211123/http://www.ndsretro.com/gbadown.html).

-It can also use additional RAM in an EZ-Flash III or SuperCard flashcart to emulate Super CD-ROM² (+192KB), and even Arcade CD-ROM² titles (+2240KB).
+It can also use external RAM in an EZ-Flash III or SuperCard flashcart to emulate Super CD-ROM² (+192KB), and even Arcade CD-ROM² titles (+2240KB).

 ### Enhancement
-In June 2022 I (patters) forked the sourcecode to [create a version](https://github.com/patters-syno/pceadvance/releases/tag/v7.5-ez4) with the additional RAM support working for EZ-Flash IV and EZ-Flash 3in1 flashcarts.
+In June 2022 I (patters) forked the sourcecode to [create a version](https://github.com/patters-syno/pceadvance/releases/tag/v7.5-ez4) with the external RAM support working for EZ-Flash IV and EZ-Flash 3in1 flashcarts.

 ### Compatibility